SDCoulter/final_project/README.md

 ## Presentation and Visualizations

-Using the JavaScript tools mentioned above along with data wrangling, we will produce visualizations detailing the variables we found and plot them on maps.
+Using Tableau tools along with data wrangling, we will produce visualizations detailing the variables we found and plot them on maps.
 This will give us a way to look for correlation amongst the independent variables, while also allowing a user to find interesting information of their own.
 We will also include the target variables to see if we can visually show our overarching data story.
-These maps, along with any required graphs will be contained on an interactive web page for all to use.
+These maps, along with any required graphs will be contained on an interactive dashboard for all to use.

 [Google Slides Presentation](https://docs.google.com/presentation/d/16L31giLhW9ze0KgWcnrd5dRoYOU0Yt9biegWROOU-Q4/edit?usp=sharing)